Avi54/check/_posts/Essay_Factions_and_Finance_China.md

 ---

 The reading builds a model to understand China’s financial outcomes.
 The focus is on interpreting the emergence of inflationary cycles and inefficiency in capital allocation.
-The central argument is that factional politics are the key factor influencing economic, financial and banking policy outcomes.
+The. () central argument is that factional politics are the key factor influencing economic, financial and banking policy outcomes.